 We are the current stewards of Organization Unbound.
 Our focus is to grow the global community of practice around expressive change.
 We do things like facilitate and convene learning exchanges, develop materials, and offer accompaniment to people and organizations experimenting with the practice of expressive change.
 We look forward to connecting with you!
 You can also click here to keep up-to-date on Organization Unbound activities.

 Tana Paddock :: tana(at)organizationunbound.org

-Warren (Rennie) Nilsson :: warren(at)organizationunbound.org
+Warren Nilsson :: warren(at)organizationunbound.org

-I have worked with social purpose organizations in North America, Africa, and India and prior to entering academia I spent ten years in the community development sector in the United States.
+I have worked with social purpose organizations in North America, Africa, and India and have a passion for connecting my academic research to practitioner-driven social initiatives.
+Prior to entering academia I spent ten years in the community development sector in the United States.

-Jonathan Glencross :: jonathan (at) organizationunbound.org
+Jonathan Glencross :: jonathan.glencross(at)gmail.com

 I joined Organization Unbound in 2011 when I found myself having too many answers and not enough questions.
 As a member of the core team, I helped to expand Organization Unbound’s global reach and accessibility through the creation of on-line materials, such as the social innovation from the inside out video and a series of self-guided sessions, which makes it easier for anyone – regardless of their formal role – to bring the practice of expressive change into their organization.

 My initial encounters with expressive change came through my work as a sustainability enthusiast and social entrepreneur, most notably as co-founder of a number of initiatives that have profoundly shifted the culture, curriculum and operations of McGill University toward sustainability.
 Some of the most noteworthy include the McGill Food Systems Project and the $3 million Sustainability Projects Fund.
 I have also worked directly with the expressive change content for a community food center (Canada), a social enterprise focused on women’s health (South Africa), and a support network for LGBTQ refugees (Canada).